 Randle owned and operated a special events and fundraising business and also taught elementary school.
 She returned to politics to work on Governor Schwarzenegger’s historic recall campaign and worked with Maria Shriver as the chair of the State Capitol’s welcoming event for California’s new First Lady.

 Randle is deeply committed to community service through volunteerism.
 She is passionate about philanthropic work and improving the Sacramento community.
 She currently represents Randle Communications as a board member of California Musical Theater (producers of Music Circus and Broadway Sacramento) and is chairing the 2018 Broadway Gala.
 She works with the Shriners Hospital for Children’s Debutante Ball and is on the parent boards at Jesuit and St. Francis high schools, and the Parents and Family Association Advisory Board at Vanderbilt University.
 Randle is also the current president of the National Charity League (NCL) Sacramento Chapter, where she leads 250 mothers and daughters in service to 17 local philanthropies.
 She has created a new partnership with NCL and Foster Youth in Sacramento, raising money for scholarships and creating mentoring opportunities.

-Randle enjoys writing, she was a contributing writer to the Chicken Soup for the Soul books and was a columnist for Inside Publications, interviewing prominent leaders in the community.
+Randle enjoys writing; she was a contributing writer to the Chicken Soup for the Soul books and was a columnist for Inside Publications, interviewing prominent leaders in the community.
 She enjoys traveling, photography and visiting her college kids at Vanderbilt and Notre Dame.
-She graduated from the University of California, Los Angeles, in 1991 and lives in Sacramento with her husband, Jeff.
+She graduated from the University of California, Los Angeles, in 1991 and lives in Sacramento with Jeff.